 Nzekwe Gerald Uchenna

-On 19th September 1996, during the regime of late General Sani Abacha’s, in the city of Owerri – Imo State, an innocent 11-year-old boy named Anthony Ikechukwu Okoronkwo was murdered for Ritual.
+On 19th September 1996, during the regime of late General Sani Abacha’s, in the city of Owerri – Imo State, an innocent 11-year-old boy named Anthony Ikechukwu Okoronkwo was murdered for Ritual purposes.

 The little boy was hawking boiled groundnuts, which was his daily routine.
 He strolled along, selling his groundnuts for peanuts to whoever wanted to buy.